dotlang/language/README.md

 - When you pass var or val to a function, the reference it being sent and compiler makes sure vals are not changed.
 - when a function returns var/val it returns a reference to a locally allocated data.
 - A function can state it's output var/val.
-A caller must store it's output in exactly the same type and function must return exactly the same type. by default everything is val. so if it's not mentioned, output is val.
+A caller must store it's output in exactly the same type and function must return exactly the same type. by default output is val. so if it's not mentioned, output is val.
+- If function input does not have val/var modified, it can accept either of them but will only be able to read that argument.
+If it wants to modify, function signature must be changed to use `var`.
 `func add(x:int, y:int)->int`
 `func add(val x:int, val y:int)->val int`
 These two definitions are different. var/val are part of function.